7 Raptive Alternatives To Website Monetization (2025)

 Monumetric

-Monumetric is another popular ad network that caters to publishers of different sizes.
+Monumetric is another popular ad network that serves publishers of all sizes.
 I’ve used Monu for my previous websites, and it’s undoubtedly better than relying on a single ad network.

 A typical monometric ad